MiguelMurilloG/cookingclass/README.md

 - The online tutors for all their help.
 - The Code Institute slack community.
 - Online tutorials about HTML and CSS.
-- Code institite support, was really helpul through this challenge.
+- Special thanks to Code Institute for guidance and support throughout the development process.